zoracles/chainlink/core/services/signatures/dkg/DESIGN.md

 2. Nodes contact each other through a DHT, looking up the other participants' host info via their public keys.
 Chainlink will run a bootstrap node for this DHT.
-3. Every node requests the public keys of the coefficients (*Aᵢₖ=aᵢₖG*, in section 2.4, step 3 of [Stinson and Strobl 2001 ](https://www.researchgate.net/profile/Willy_Susilo/publication/242499559_Information_Security_and_Privacy_13th_Australasian_Conference_ACISP_2008_Wollongong_Australia_July_7-9_2008_Proceedings/links/00b495314f3bcaaa46000000.pdf#page=426)) of every other node.
+3. <a href="coefficient-request"> Every node requests the public keys of the coefficients (*Aᵢₖ=aᵢₖG*, in section 2.4, step 3 of [Stinson and Strobl 2001 ](https://www.researchgate.net/profile/Willy_Susilo/publication/242499559_Information_Security_and_Privacy_13th_Australasian_Conference_ACISP_2008_Wollongong_Australia_July_7-9_2008_Proceedings/links/00b495314f3bcaaa46000000.pdf#page=426)) of every other node.
    1. In the happy path, the nodes comply with these requests, sending the same